YumaYX/rubydemodoc/input/encryption/with_rsa.md

-This Ruby code snippet demonstrates RSA encryption and decryption.
-First, it generates a new RSA key pair with a 2048-bit key length, consisting of a private key and a public key.
-Then, it defines a secret string, "Ruby".
-The public key is used to encrypt the secret string, resulting in encrypted data.
-Finally, the private key decrypts the encrypted data, recovering the original secret string.
-In essence, the code showcases a basic RSA encryption and decryption process using the `openssl` library.
+This Ruby code snippet demonstrates how to use the OpenSSL library to generate an RSA key pair, encrypt a string, and then decrypt it back to its original form.
+First, the code generates a new RSA private key with a key size of 2048 bits using `OpenSSL::PKey::RSA.generate(2048)`.
+Then, it extracts the corresponding public key from the private key using `rsa_private.public_key`.
+A string "Ruby" is encrypted using the public key's `public_encrypt` method.
+Finally, the encrypted data is decrypted back to its original form using the private key's `private_decrypt` method.